 There’s a lot to love about the Apple TV.
-It supports major streaming services like Netflix and Amazon Prime Video, it’s got the most powerful operating system of any set-top box – tvOS, and it’s got its own App Store.
+It supports major streaming services like Netflix and Amazon Prime Video, it’s got the most powerful operating system of any set-top box – tvOS – and it’s got its own App Store.
 But one other thing it has is also a clever, thin remote called the Siri Remote.

 #1 Quickly Switch Between Open Apps

-Just like on an iOS device you can quickly switch between open apps on the Apple TV by calling up the app switcher screen.
-Click the HOME put twice in quick succession to bring up the app switcher screen.
+- On all versions of the Siri Remote: Press the TV/Control Center button put twice in quick succession to bring up the app switcher screen.
 Use the trackpad to swipe between open apps or swipe up on an app to force quit it.

 #2 Restart Your Apple TV

 This is my favorite tip on this list because I frequently find myself navigating into the Apple TV’s layered Settings screens to restart the device whenever it gets Wi-Fi issues.
 Well, no more!

 #3 Put Your Apple TV To Sleep

 You can also quickly put your Apple TV to sleep using the remote.
 Usually, it goes to sleep after a predetermined amount of time passes.
 To make that happen sooner: